nikakogho/nikakogho.github.io/vaults/Neuroscience/Brain Parts/Diencephalon/Pineal gland.md

 Produces melatonin for sleep cycle
 Third eye stories
-Rene decartes believed this was a receiver from which soul instructs the brain to instruct the body
+Rene Descartes believed this was a receiver from which soul instructs the brain to instruct the body

 Part of [[Epithalamus]]
 In center of brain between *superior colliculi* and above [[Ventricles|Third Ventricle]]